-Overall, the Company's financial bottom line performance was essentially equal in 2023 when compared to 2022.
-The Company had net income for 2023 of \$795 compared to net income of \$800 for 2022.
-Total revenue increased by \$9,449 to \$59,580 in 2023 from \$50,131 in 2022.
-The increase in sales is mainly from an increase in SlenderWall, soundwall, and miscellaneous wall sales.
-Fourth quarter 2023 revenues were \$16,389 compared to \$14,487 in the fourth quarter 2022.
-The increase in revenue for the fourth quarter 2023 as compared to the fourth quarter 2022 was primarily due to an increase in barrier rental and an increase in soundwall sales.
+Overall, the Company's financial bottom line performance was significantly greater in 2024 when compared to 2023.
+The Company had net income for 2024 of \$7,675 compared to net income of \$795 for 2023.
+Total revenue increased by \$18,928 to \$78,508 in 2024 from \$59,580 in 2023.
+The increase in sales is mainly from barrier rentals, shipping and installation, and utility product sales.
+Fourth quarter 2024 revenues were \$18,528 compared to \$16,389 in the fourth quarter 2023.
+The increase in revenue for the fourth quarter 2024 as compared to the fourth quarter 2023 was primarily due to an increase in soundwall sales, architectural sales, utility sales, miscellaneous sales, Easi-Set building sales, and shipping and installation revenue.

-Cost of sales as a percentage of revenue, not including royalties, increased to 86% in 2023 compared to 85% in 2022 due to additional costs, approximately \$400, incurred for the remaking of panels for a specific project in the second quarter of 2023.
-Cost of sales as a percentage of revenue, not including royalties, remained flat at 85% for the fourth quarter 2023 as compared to the fourth quarter 2022.
+Cost of sales as a percentage of revenue, not including royalties, decreased to 78% in 2024 compared to 86% in 2023.
+Cost of sales as a percentage of revenue, not including royalties, decreased to 80% for the fourth quarter 2024 as compared to 85% for the fourth quarter 2023.

-Operating income was \$1,118 for 2023, as compared to \$854 for 2022.
-Operating expenses for 2023 was \$9,534 compared to \$8,614 in 2022.
-The increase is due to increased selling costs associated with additional sales personnel and increased general and administrative costs due to increased insurance costs for a specific project in New York.
-Total operating expense was \$2,580 for both the fourth quarter 2023 and the fourth quarter 2022.
+Operating income was \$9,899 for 2024, as compared to \$1,118 for 2023.
+Operating expenses for 2024 was \$10,111 compared to \$9,534 in 2023.
+The increase is due to a minor increase in general and administrative expenses.
+Total operating expense was \$2,519 for the fourth quarter 2024 and \$2,580 for the fourth quarter 2023.

-Income tax expense for 2023 was \$528, or an effective tax rate of 40.0%, as compared to \$145, or an effective tax rate of 15.4% for 2022, adversely affecting net income in 2023.
-The increase was mainly due to an increase in state tax liability for a true-up of state tax expense.
+Income tax expense for 2024 was \$2,143, or an effective tax rate of 21.7%, as compared to \$528, or an effective tax rate of 40.0% for 2023, adversely affecting net income in 2023.
+The greater percentage in 2023 was mainly due to an increase in state tax liability for a true-up of state tax expense.

-As of March 12, 2024, the Company's sales backlog was approximately \$60.8 million, as compared to approximately \$52.4 million around the same time in the prior year.
+As of March 3, 2025, the Company's sales backlog was approximately \$59.5 million, as compared to approximately \$60.8 million around the same time in the prior year.
 It is estimated that most of the projects in the current sales backlog will be produced within 12 months, but a few will be produced over multiple years.
-The Company anticipates greater sales volumes throughout 2024, although no assurance can be provided.
-The Company also anticipates funding related to the Infrastructure Investment and Jobs Act to begin coming through the state and local governments in the latter half of 2024 and beyond to further promote growth in the revenue backlog related to the highway and transportation markets, although no assurance can be provided.
+The Company anticipates greater sales volumes throughout 2025, although no assurance can be provided.
+The Company also anticipates funding related to the Infrastructure Investment and Jobs Act to continue coming through the state and local governments in 2025 and beyond to further promote growth in the revenue backlog related to the highway and transportation markets, although no assurance can be provided.
+State and local programs that support infrastructure spending, including gas tax increases, special tax districts, new funding mechanisms are increasing in number and size as these entities increase their role in infrastructure investment.
 The Company continues to increase marketing and sales efforts towards SlenderWall sales and barrier rentals, in line with long-term strategic objectives.
+In view of the policies of the new Administration and DOGE, including without limitation with respect to government spending cutbacks and tariffs, there can be no assurance of anticipated levels of infrastructure spending.